angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 ## Linked Signal vs. Other Signals

-Here’s a quick comparison with other types of signals in Angular:
+Here's a quick comparison with other types of signals in Angular:

 - **`signal()`**: Creates a basic writable signal that maintains its value independently of other signals.
 It has a start value, and the value can be overridden with `set()` and `update()`.
 - **`computed()`**: Creates a read-only signal derived from other signals, recalculating automatically but without allowing manual changes.
 - **`linkedSignal()`**: Combines the reactivity of `computed()` with the mutability of `signal()`, allowing the value to be updated manually while remaining linked to a source signal.

 We recommend to only use `linkedSignal()` for state that should reset based on specific dependencies.
-Please continue to use `computed()` for derived data that doesn’t need to be overridden.
+Please continue to use `computed()` for derived data that doesn't need to be overridden.

 ## Best Practices for Using Linked Signal